Why are Matterport 3D virtual tours beneficial to real estate agents, buyers, and sellers?

 It is no secret that the photography industry has been evolving at a much faster pace than the real estate agent’s ability to change the way they market their listings.
-In fact, real estate agents have not been using technology at its full extent, and that’s a problem for many brokers.
+In fact, real estate agents have not been using technology to its full extent, and that’s a problem for many brokers.

-Changing these old habits, however, requires the agent to understand where to begin learning, and when to start using this new found information.
+Changing these old habits, however, requires the agent to understand where to begin learning, and when to start using this newfound information.
 It is common to see people getting lost in all the information presented to them — and not only with real estate agents.
 If someone wants to learn how to use the power of technology in order to increase their productivity, sales, time management, etc, it’s most likely that they will need guidance to achieve it.

 This is why our recommendation is to start by adopting something simple that positively affects all concerned parties.
-Focus on things that will help you as a real estate agent; your buyer, and your seller lead.
+Focus on things that will help you as a real estate agent; your buyer and your seller lead.
 Within this article, I will explain in the first section why 3D virtual tours are something to consider as a realtor.
 In the second section, I will explain how a Matterport virtual tour positively affects the buyer, the seller, and the agent.

 Section 1: Matterport 3D Virtual Tours: Why Are They Important?

 Before we start developing on the subject, It is important for everyone reading to know what a Matterport Virtual Tour is.
 Below, you can see an example of a real estate 3D virtual tour.

 Not so long ago, regular pictures were the only way to showcase your listings online.
 Then came videos, slideshows, 360 pictures, 3D renderings, and here we are today talking about 3D virtual tours, VR, and virtual mapping.